shruhi/Super-Bowl-LIII-Score-Prediction/Super_Bowl_LIII.md

 Final Prediction
 ----------------

-We have a no. of poosibilities in this manner.
-For this prediction, I will consider average performance of both teams this season.
+For this prediction, consider average performance of both teams this season.

-For more accuracy, the model is reiterated 5 more times to get five final predictions and then the average is taken for a final prediction:
+For more accuracy, the model is iterated 5 more times to get five final predictions and the average is taken for a final prediction:

     ##    X PredictedTS PredictedOS
     ## 1  1    28.18823    25.25942